• Skip to primary navigation

 Working with Monk Fruit

-Research shows that monk fruit sweeteners do not raise blood sugar levels in humans, and it’s why many people with diabetes use it as a prefered sugar substitute.
+Research shows that monk fruit sweeteners do not raise blood sugar levels in humans, and it’s why many people with diabetes use it as a preferred sugar substitute.
 It’s also very popular in keto baking.

-It’s often blended with other ingredients, as in the case of ZenSweet’s monk fruit sweetener, to balance the sweetness as monk fruit is 150-200 times sweeter than sugar.
+It’s often blended with other ingredients, as in the case of ZenSweet’s monk fruit sweetener, to balance the sweetness, as monk fruit is 150-200 times sweeter than sugar.
 It contains no calories, carbohydrates, sodium, or fat.

 ZenSweet is a blend of erythritol, soluble prebiotic fiber, and monk fruit.

-If you’re baking sugar free, check out my Monk Fruit Sweetened Chocolate Chip Cookies.
+If you’re baking sugar-free, check out my Monk Fruit Sweetened Chocolate Chip Cookies.
 These are delicious, moist cookies made with almond flour and, you guessed it, ZenSweet monk fruit.

 Monk Fruit Sweetened chocolate chip cookies - header